1.1 Once upon a time—but not anymore

 The community of writers has come a long way.

-I remember when I started out, this was decades ago, there were so many famous authors preaching the gospel of struggle…
+I remember when I started out decades ago, there were so many famous authors preaching the gospel of struggle…

 Writing is difficult, always difficult, even torture, and it never gets better.